giancarlotamburello/Ratio-Calc-R/README.md

 # Ratio-Calc-R
-A Shiny app for processing fluids composition data and calculate ratios

 Ratio Calc R is a computational program suited for processing volcanic gas concentrations time series produced from any multisensor device (aka MultiGAS analyzer).